Dataherald/dataherald/README.md

 ### Background

-The latest LLMs have gotten remarkably good at writing SQL.
-However we could not get existing frameworks to work with our structured data at a level which we could incorporate into our application.
-That is why we built and released this engine.
+The latest LLMs have gotten remarkably good at writing syntactically correct SQL.
+However since they lack business context, they often write inaccurate SQL.
+Our goal with Dataherald is to build the more performant and easy to use NL-to-SQL product for developers.

 ### Goals

 Dataherald is built to:

-- Be modular, allowing different implementations of core components to be plugged-in
-- Come batteries included: Have best-in-class implementations for components like text to SQL, evaluation
+- Have the highest accuracy and lowest latency possible
 - Be easy to set-up and use with major data warehouses
-- Get better with usage
+- Enable users to add business context from various sources
+- Give developers the tools to fine-tune NL-to-SQL models on their own schema and deploy them in production
-- Be fast
+- Be LLM provider agnostic

 ## Get Started